AdrianKriger/osm_LoD1_3DCityModel/docs/docs/processing/wdid.md

 ### Trianglated MultiSurfaces

-MultiSurface outputs are the walls and roof's of buildings, along with the terrain surface, as a connected collection of triangles.
+MultiSurface outputs are the walls and rooves of buildings, along with the terrain surface, as a connected collection of triangles.
 These are created in the 2.75D Wavefront OBJ format.

 <figure><center>
   <img src="{{site.baseurl | prepend: site.url}}/img/objects_horizontal_view_multisurface_tuDelft.png" alt="alt text" width="650" height="350">